Alextopher/autoperm/explanation.md

 ![COMPLICATED graph](./img/complicated.svg)

 We can analyze the properties of this graph to gain some insight.
-Firstly, it's trivial to understand that we can handle all weakly connected components separately.
-We can focus on each component independently.
+Firstly, it's trivial to understand that we can handle all weakly connected components separately, they are independent after all.

 Secondly, we can observe that every vertex must have an in-degree of 0 or 1.
 This is because each node is either dropped (like vertex 6) or has a single source node.
-This observation leads to some important theorems.
+If an element had 2 incoming nodes, that would be reminisant to a data race, one of the nice things we don't have to deal with in BF.
+This observation leads to two important theorems.

 ### Each component of the graph has at most 1 cycle